![]() |

 This is the lab page of David T Blake, PhD.
 The lab investigates questions concerning brain electrophysiology and behavior.
 The most recent focus has been on basal forebrain deep brain stimulation, its physiological and behavioral effects, and the potential to use such deep brain stimulation to treat neurological disorders.
+In multiple studies in Rhesus monkeys, aged Rhesus monkeys, mice, and humans we routinely measure cognitive changes from deep brain stimulation equivalent to reversing the age related declines in cognition over the last third of the lifespan.
 Honestly, I think it is going to cure Alzheimer's, and by that I mean its application in patients will prevent cognitive decline from altering their activities of daily living.
 Human trials of our methods are ongoing in some centers.
 If you would like to apply our methods to your human trials, contact me. |

 Main questions for the lab |